shalivan/shalivan.github.io/_posts/PXL/41-01-01-UE_Audio.md

 ## Quartz
+Quartz clock - synchronization mechanism  (line up to beat or bar)

 Time Synth is a 'sample accurate clip sequencer' that is being utilized heavily for interactive music.
 However, it is lacking many features, so our plan to resolve this need is to bring the ability to "sample accurately" sequence clips to all sounds in the audio engine.

 time synth > quartz